 Tortellini Sausage Soup Yields: 2 qt.
 Total prep time for soup, if bone broth is prepared ahead: 1 hr/ active prep time: 30 min/ cooking time: 30 min.
 Note: may substitute packaged chicken broth.

 1 med/large onion, chopped

 1 stalk celery, sliced at a diagonal in small pieces

-10-14 oz Keilbasa sausage, or a natural sausage, sliced diagonally (A spicy sausage is preferable.)
+10-14 oz natural sausage, sliced diagonally (A spicy sausage is preferable.)

 scant 1/2 tsp Chinese Five Spice

 scant 1/2 tsp dried crushed red pepper, or to taste

 1 1/2 qt bone broth, recipe below (You may substitute 1-liter box of chicken broth plus 1-15 oz can.)

 6 oz frozen spinach or kale (Organic frozen kale is available in health section at our local Fred Meyer-Kroger-store.)

 1-15 oz can kidney beans, or beans of your choice (Organic beans are only slightly more expensive.)

 1 c grated or shaved Parmesan cheese

 Heat oil in a stock pot over medium heat; when a piece of onion sizzles in hot oil, add the rest and sweat, or cook until translucent (see photo).

 - Add carrot, celery, and sausage; cook covered for a total of 10 minutes, stirring occasionally.

 - Blend in Chinese Five Spice and red pepper; cover and cook 2-3 more minutes, stirring once midway.

-- Stir in broth, cover, and bring to a boil over medium heat.
+- Stir in broth (see recipe below), cover, and bring to a boil over med/high heat.

 - Add salt; then, adjust seasonings to taste.